Get the better of sickness absence

 While most businesses strive to achieve a 2% sickness absence rate, such a figure still represents an annual loss of hundreds of thousands of pounds in lost revenue for UK businesses.

-In fact, our recent sickness absence survey reveals an average five sick days lost per employee.
+In fact, our recent sickness absence survey reveals an average 5.3 sick days lost per employee.
 Two fifths of businesses also reported an increase in long-term sickness absence.
 So what are smart businesses doing to keep this cost to a minimum and tackle sickness absence effectively?

 Make Business’s HR consultants have decades of experience in supporting clients to measure and tackle the root causes of absenteeism.
-Here are their recommendations based on working with companies of all sizes across the UK who have successfully reduced annual time lost to sickness absence.
+Here are their recommendations based on working with companies of varied sizes across the UK who have successfully reduced annual time lost to sickness absence.

 Understanding the problem through data